- 1 Top G-Sync Monitors Compared

 √ Read Full Review: Acer Predator X34 Review

 Acer’s Predator line has some of the best laptops around – as you’ll see from this list.
 While primarily focused on gaming, this is one of the best G-sync 4K monitor options for any type of high-quality entertainment.
-It’s also very large: At 34 inches, even with a curved screen, you’ll want to make sure that you have plenty of room for this relatively un-adjustable monitor.
-On the plus side, you get access to a beautiful 3440 x 1440 resolution, along with 4K compatible ports including DisplayPort and HDMI 1.4.
+It’s also very large: With a monitor screen size of 34 inches, even with a curved screen, you’ll want to make sure that you have plenty of room for this relatively un-adjustable monitor.
+On the plus side, you get access to a beautiful 3440 x 1440 resolution, along with 4K compatible ports including DisplayPort 1 and HDMI 1.4.
 The refresh rate is at 60Hz, but it can be overclocked higher than that if you have a more demanding GPU (the 144Hz list is the next category, if you want to skip right to the good stuff).
+It also has a 21:9 Aspect Ratio.
+The panel type is IPS.

 #3 Acer Predator XB271HU 27-inch Display